Learn to read a crochet pattern

-Do you know how to read a written crochet pattern?
+Would you like to learn to read a crochet pattern?
 Would you like to learn?
 I have found that there are a lot of people that know how to crochet, but have never been taught to read a traditional written pattern with all it’s abbreviations and parentheses.
 I’d like to change that!
 Now it’s your turn to learn to read a crochet pattern!

 I don’t really remember learning how to read a crochet pattern myself.
 My sister taught me how to crochet when I was around ten years old, and I think she must have taught me how to read a written crochet pattern as well.
 I do remember having a list of common abbreviations to help me!